ryu1kn/suggest-dinner/README.md

 * Ingredients can expire
 * Each recipe has different difficulty
 * Each recipe has different time to cook
+* Read recipes and/or stock from different file formats (JSON, CSV, ...)
-* Read recipes from DB
+* Read recipes and/or stock from DB
 * Make it a web service (provide API)
 * Course menu: Entre, main, ...
 * Food genre (Japanese, Thai, French, ...)